johann2/sscs/README.md

 `extern crate simple_ecs`

 ###Defining your components
-Components must implement `Clone` and every component type must have an unique name So, for example:
+Components must implement `Clone` and `Default` and every component type must have an unique name So, for example:
 ```rust
 #[derive(Clone)]